 A simple crust of toasted pistachios takes salmon from everyday delicious to special enough for guests.
 For even cooking, look for a fillet that is about the same thickness throughout, or ask at the fish counter to trim off the tail end.
 Serve with rice pilaf or farro.

 Seamlessly work matcha into your diet if yogurt is one of your go-to breakfast staples.
 It pairs incredibly well with sunflower granola and raspberries.
 Store granola in an airtight container and serve over yogurt for a hearty and nutritious breakfast.

-Filled with tender sweet potato, meaty mushrooms, and shredded chicken, these personal potpies are a one-dish meal your family will love.
+Filled with tender sweet potato, meaty mushrooms, and shredded turkey or chicken, these personal potpies are a one-dish meal your family will love.
 Let the puff pastry thaw in the fridge for about 45 minutes before using.